Skip to main content

 Technology

 Data.
 Big data.
-“So much data” as Michael Covey, Analytics Thought Leader, Author and Head of Research at FP&A Trends Group, puts it.
+“So much data” as Michael Coveney, Analytics Thought Leader, Author and Head of Research at FP&A Trends Group, puts it.
 It is difficult to achieve a “real-time” planning process without quality data.
 Once we have quality data, we must invest in quality infrastructure to store and access it.
 Companies often use technologies provided by Amazon Web Services (AWS) to achieve this at scale, for example.

 The above is the ideal situation. the reality involves messy data.
 This messy data goes into good tools and produces bad outputs.
 Who end up being at fault? the tools.